Equity CEFs: Help! My Fund Has Been Ama-Zonked!

 Besides the perceived threat from Amazon, a more sustained threat is Federal and State involvement in the healthcare space.
 The Trump administration's failure to repeal the Affordable Care Act has only served to add uncertainty to what sub-sectors in healthcare to invest in.
 How will hospitals fare going forward, healthcare insurers, medical device makers?
 Some seem to be doing well, some not so much.
 Then, there's headline news regarding the opioid crisis and drug prices in general.
 All of this undermines the healthcare sector and makes it hard to know who the winners and losers will be.

-Finally, while technology is firing on all cylinders, there's little incentive for investors to rotate out of what's working and into down and out sectors.
+Finally, with the markets at all time highs, there's little incentive for investors to rotate out of what's working and into down and out sectors.
 There would need to be some catalyst that brings a sustained rotation that lasts beyond a day or two.
 This could be a blockbuster deal, like the proposed CVS purchase of Aetna (AET) or something that knocks the technology sector out of favor, like anti-trust hearings or just more government scrutiny of how influential technology companies have become.

 How Gabelli Can Bring Back Investor Confidence In GRX Again

 The portfolio managers of GRX have certainly dropped the ball on GRX.
-I'm not here to tell them how to manage the fund, but I do think they need to pay more attention, and the Board of Directors need to start putting investor interests first.
+I'm not here to tell them how to manage the fund, but I do think they need to pay more attention, and the Board of Trustees need to start putting investor interests first.
 Here are my suggestions:

 - Realize that the sectors you invest in are under assault, not just from Amazon but also from Federal/State governments as healthcare costs are questioned and scrutinized.
 As a result, GRX's portfolio cannot be looked upon as a buy and hold like in years past.
 The portfolio managers are going to have to be more pro-active.
 When Merck (NYSE:MRK) can go from a 52-week high to a 52-week low in a month, you realize that there has been a sea change in what sectors to buy and hold and what sectors you have to trade around.
 Ironically, large cap technology seems to be the only sector you can buy and hold now.
 My, how things have changed.